emitanaka/edibble/cran-comments.md

 ## Release summary

-This is a patch that fixes so that the S3 generics/methods are consistent and old-style citEntry() are updated to bibentry().
+This is a major internal change that the R6 class is completely changed to a Provenance class object that ensures a more consistent and cognitive access to internal structure.

+Other changes include the change of dependency to use `openxlsx2` instead of `openxlsx` and the change in print for the object with class `ebdl_table`.

 ## R CMD check results